File Upload Guide¶

 }

-The upload_url is a temporary presigned URL that allows you to upload directly to cloud storage.
+The upload_url is a temporary URL that lets you upload directly to cloud storage.
 The uri is the permanent identifier for the file that you'll use in Step 3.

 Step 2: Upload File to Presigned URL¶

-Upload your file directly to the presigned URL using HTTP PUT:
+Upload your file directly to the URL from Step 1 using HTTP PUT:

 curl -X PUT "https://storage.example.com/presigned-url-with-credentials..." \